Chuck Bass: TV series

-Constance Billiard School is an exaggerated version of Gossip Girl author Cecily von Ziegesar's alma mater, the Nightingale-Bamford School.
-It was revealed in preparation for the 2007 TV series debut, Josh Schwartz hired recent graduates of Ziegesar's alma mater to retool several characters.

 Chuck Bass was then reconfigured as a more central character, an antiheroic playboy whose on-off relationship with Blair Waldorf serves as one of the show's major ongoing storylines.
 Chuck is the resident "bad boy" of the Upper East Side, and like Blair, is both vengeful and manipulative; the two often scheme elaborate plans together.
 As the show progresses, Chuck develops a softer side, specifically towards Blair, his chief love interest, and Lily, Eric, and Serena, his adoptive mother, brother, and sister.

 Season 1

 Chuck grew up on the Upper East Side with his three best friends and fellow elites Nate Archibald, Blair Waldorf, and future-stepsister Serena van der Woodsen.
 His father is Bart Bass, a self-made billionaire, which is irregular, compared to the Bass' old money friends.
 Although he is popular in school, he doesn't have many other friends than the three mentioned, and it's learned that others hang out with him due to his father wealth.
 Chuck is often described as the "bad boy of his circle", being a playboy and womanizer who sees women as recreational tools.
 He frequently skips class and smokes cannabis.

 When speaking about Serena in the pilot episode, Chuck says, "Serena looked effin' hot last night.
 There's something wrong with that level of perfection.
 It needs to be violated."
 In the same episode, Chuck attempts to rape both Serena and Jenny Humphrey.
 With time, he attenuates his behaviors as a sexual predator and becomes more of a manipulating womanizer.
 However, his lecherous attitude continues as he makes multiple advances on his step-sister at the time, Serena.

 In episode three, "Poison Ivy", Chuck gets interviewed for an usher position for a school event with representatives from Ivy League colleges, and answers the question why he should get the spot simply with "I'm Chuck Bass", a phrase that he continues to utter on multiple occasions throughout the series to justify his behavior or boast about his reputation.